xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

 	a long URL is hashed (short URLs are left as-is).
 You can use this same scheme in scriptindex.
 LENGTH defaults to 239, which if you index with prefix "U" produces url terms compatible with omindex.
+        If specified, LENGTH must be at least 6 (because the hash takes 6 characters).

 index[=PREFIX]
 	split text into words and index probabilistically (with prefix PREFIX